Paltoudara/_SINGLE_LINKED_LIST_/README.md

 29) unsafe_erase is the same case as erase_after and has the same concept idea as unsafe_insert,use this func with care because it doesn't make checks (this is for performance purposes)

+30) empty ,tells if the list is empty

+31) size,tells the number of elements that the list currently holds

+32) front ,gives the first element of the list

+33) back,gives the last element of the list

+34) begin,end is for the iterator API (see implementation for more details of how this works) but begin is the start of the list,and end is the end of the list

 # 📝NOTE THAT:
 TO SEE HOW THE ITERATOR API WORKS AND THE LIST NODE API GO TO SEE THE IMPLEMENTATION FOR MORE DETAILS